JovianSanjaya/TechJam2025/README.md

   Centralized ComplianceConfig for topics, regions, and parameters.

 - Extensible Design
   Modular functions for easy integration with existing systems and support for new regions or regulations.

+TechStack

+- Backend

+Flask for the backend framework

+ChromaDB for storing and querying legal documents

+SentenceTransformers for embedding generation and similarity search

+Requests for API calls

+OpenRouter API for accessing Large Language Models (LLMs)

+Retrieval-Augmented Generation (RAG) pipeline:

+Embeds statutes and compliance documents into ChromaDB

+Performs vector similarity search to retrieve the most relevant legal context

+Feeds retrieved context into the LLM to ground compliance analysis and reduce hallucinations

+- Frontend

+React for building the user interface

+TailwindCSS for styling and layout

+Zustand for state management

+React Hook Form for form handling and validation

+Recharts for data visualization

+Assets Used

+Icons from Lucide React and TailwindCSS

+UI components from ShadCN